-Professors Hess, LoBello, Ray and Zachar (Chair) Associate Professors Elias, Mehta and Tidwell Assistant Professors Harper
+Professors LoBello, Ray and Zachar (Chair) Associate Professors Mehta and Tidwell Assistant Professors Arms-Chavez, Harper and Kakhnovets

 The Department of Psychology promotes the generation, development and transfer of scientific and professional knowledge through its programs of teaching, reserach and service.
 The graduate program is an academically rigorous program with a basis in scientific psychology.
-The goal for graduate students the ability to gain entrance into a doctoral program or having skills to obtain employment in the field.
+The goal for graduate students is the ability to gain entrance into a doctoral program or have skills to obtain employment in the field.
 All students will be able to recognize and differentiate concepts used in the basic domains of psychology and distinguish research methods and statistical procedures commonly used in psychology.
 Students with a clinical focus will be able to administer and interpret psychological tests and demonstrate basic clinical skills.
 Thesis students will be able to present and successfully defend an original research study.